kevin870401/wikiSearch/README.md

 enwiki-latest-stub-articles1.xml.gz (first part of article dump) there are lots of event, log, history files there but we are not using those

+### unarchive these two files
-### put enwiki-latest-stub-articles1.xml file into solr/server/solr/wiki/input
+put enwiki-latest-stub-articles1.xml file into solr/server/solr/wiki/input
 put enwiki-latest-stub-articles.xml file into solr/server/solr/wikimaster/input

 ### change solr config